lucisgit/moodle-mod_panopto/README.md

 * No need to maintain a separate folder per course in Panopto and sync enrolled users for folder access.
-* Any video can be added to course irrespective of its location in Panopto folder stucture as long as teacher who adding it got editing or publishing rights.
+* Any video can be added to course irrespective of its location in Panopto folder stucture as long as teacher who adds it has editing or publishing rights.
 * Moving video to different folder will not break access, access is granted to video, not to folder.
 * Same video can be used in different courses, no need to duplicate it and place at different folders.
-* Moodle resource module permission is the definitive source of authorisation, e.g. separate groups, avaiaibility featurs, category enrolments are respected.
+* Moodle resource module permission is the definitive source of authorisation, e.g. separate groups, availability features, category enrolments are respected.
 * Repository plugin makes navigation, searching and chosing the right video easier.
 * Does not clash with manual permissions allocation via Panopto interface, you can grant user access manually to folder or video if required.

 ### Use-case and a word of caution

-In Lancaster University, Panopto is used for automated lecture recordings, but Panopto is not the main point for accessing recorded videos by students.
+At Lancaster University, Panopto is used for automated lecture recordings, but Panopto is not the main point for accessing recorded videos by students.
 In other words, students are always accessing video recordings through Moodle.
-If you are using Panopto as main video hosting platform and you expect students to see folders that are matching Moodle courses (like when Panopto Block is used) this plugin will not provide that functionlity.
+If you are using Panopto as main video hosting platform and you expect students to see folders that are matching Moodle courses (like when Panopto Block is used) this plugin will not provide that functionality.

 What happens under the bonnet
 -----------------------------

-- When teacher adds video to Moodle (creates resource module in the course section), plugin creates Panopto external group named after unique `coursemodule` and link this group to particular video.
+- When teacher adds video to Moodle (creates resource module in the course section), plugin creates Panopto external group named after unique `coursemodule` and links this group to particular video.
 - When user clicks on
-activity, the user is being added to this unique group temporally, so that she has access to view it, and then redirected to panopto video page for viewing.
+activity, the user is being added to this unique group temporarily, so that she has access to view it, and then redirected to panopto video page for viewing.
-- After some timeout window (can be configured in plugin settings) the user is removed from external group automatically (using regular task), to make sure there is no access permission remain in place.
+- After some timeout window (can be configured in plugin settings) the user is removed from external group automatically (using regular task), to make sure no access permissions remain in place.
-- When user attempts to view activity again, the system will verify if access is still in place and either will update access window timestamp (to reset timeout) or will add user to external group again if access has been seized already.
+- When user attempts to view activity again, the system will verify if access is still in place and either will update access window timestamp (to reset timeout) or will add user to external group again if access has been revoked already.
 - If activity is removed, its unique external group is deleted.
-- If the same video added to different course, the new unique external group will be created and linked to video.
+- If the same video added to different course, a new unique external group will be created and linked to video.
 - While user access is granted on demand for short time and decay after timeout, all activity that user does on Panopto